Frechmatz/cl-connect4/UpcomingReadme.md

 ```bash
 http://localhost:8002
 ```
-To stop the server enter the following command into the Repl:
+To stop the server enter
 ```bash
 * (connect4-web-server:stop)
 ```
+into the Repl.